-The Mission of the Depot Theater Company is to produce a broad range of high quality theatrical presentations to appeal to our diverse cultural community; to provided hands-on learning experiences for all ages in all aspects of theatre production and management; to provide value for our patrons and supporters; and to be inclusive and join with other community theaters for mutual assistance and enrichment.
+The Mission of the Depot Theater Company is to produce a broad range of high quality theatrical presentations to appeal to our diverse cultural community; to provide hands-on learning experiences for all ages in all aspects of theatre production and management; to provide value for our patrons and supporters; and to be inclusive and join with other community theaters for mutual assistance and enrichment.

 The Depot Theater Company — The premiere Live Theater in Southwest Kansas — has been in the business of entertaining locals and visitors alike since it was first founded at the Boot Hill Museum Complex in 1984.

 The company was originally housed in the east end building on the Boot Hill Museum boardwalk, the Occident/Old House Saloon building.
 Funny Money was the final company show at Boot Hill Museum in March 1996.